marnusw/react-css-transition-replace/README.md

         to avoid collapsing margins overall.
       - Turn this feature off by setting the `overflowHidden={false}` prop when hidden overflow is not needed, for example when transitions are in place and content is of the same height.
- 3. If the `.*-height` class is not specified the change in container height will not be animated but instead jump to the height of the entering component instantaneously.
+ 3. If the `.*-height` class (or `transitionName.height`) is not specified the change in container height will not be animated but instead jump to the height of the entering component instantaneously.
 It can, therefore, be omitted if all content is known to be of the same height without any adverse side-effects, and absolute positioning related height issues will still be avoided.

 ## Contributing